cosmos/governance/Slashing.md

 - Burning some amount of their stake
 - Removing their ability to vote on future blocks and governance proposals for a period of time.

-The `Slashing` module contains the following parameters:
+The `slashing` module contains the following parameters:

 | Key           | Type   | cosmoshub-3 genesis setting                |
 | ----------------------- | ---------------- | ---------------------- |